smalldatasquad/panorama/README.md

 ## What this is

-These are two Python scripts.
+These are two Python scripts that searches and downloads raw data from your Gmail account.

 `gmail_1_search_threads.py` searches your Gmail account for 'threads' and saves it to a file.
 This is very fast.